 QUADRAMET® is an injectable radiopharmaceutical used to treat bone pain associated with certain kinds of cancer.

-It is primarily used to treat the pain associated with osteoblastic bone metastases confirmed on a radionuclide bone scan and has demonstrated efficacy in patients with prostate, breast and other primary cancers.1,2,3
+It is primarily used to treat the pain associated with osteoblastic and mixed bone metastases confirmed on a radionuclide bone scan and has demonstrated efficacy in patients with prostate, breast and other primary cancers.1,2,3

 QUADRAMET® may manage cancer bone pain with relief as early as one week.1,2

 For more information, please contact us.